 Almost 10 years back in time, while the river Elbe flooded large parts of Dresden (see on left), I happened to become "Head of Operations" for organizing the help, and support out of the crisis.
 Back then a PDA, namely a Palm m500 played a major role.
-"Technology in the pocket"and always "at man" has become my second nature.
+"Technology in the pocket" and always "at hand" has become my second nature.

 |© Foto: BMW AG, Fotograf: Martin Klindtworth|

 In March 2009 I learned about TranscendentMan from Rainer Wasserfuhr one of the most advanced futurists in, and around Dresden.
 After a visit to Yadegar Asisi's "Dresden 1756", where the futureSAX prize ceremony took place that year, we envisioned a technology accelerator, where art, science, and technology could be jointly put together in order to accelerate innovations across boundaries in Dresden.
 He showed me the trailer of the documentary about Ray Kurzweil's life, and he visions about "The Singularity is Near".
 His question, "How many faces do you recognize in the trailer?" ... and so the LockSchuppen concept emerged.

-Only having a vision, and a concept is not enough.
-It needs "hard facts" or experiences.
-In summer 2009 I spent three weeks in the Boston area, visited MIT Sloan School of Management, the MIT Campus, several so-called coworking spaces like Betahouse (closed by 2010), and CIC (Cambridge Innovation Center) which sparked my desire for more.
+Only having a vision, and a concept is by far not enough.
+It needs "hard facts" or experiences, besides action.
+In the summer of 2009, I spent three weeks in the Boston area, visited MIT Sloan School of Management, the MIT Campus, several so-called coworking spaces like Betahouse (closed by 2010), and CIC (Cambridge Innovation Center) which sparked my desire for more.

-So it was only a matter of time to get to know more about Singularity University and its activities, first in the Silicon Valley, over time clearly spreading across the globe as first alumnis of the 10-week Graduate Studies Program are building up a global network.
+So it was only a matter of time to get to know more about Singularity University and its activities, first in the Silicon Valley, over time clearly spreading across the globe as their first alumni of the 10-week Graduate Studies Program were building up a global network.

-Stay tuned as I will from now on cover what is happening in real time (more or less) around the challenge to make the visit to NASA Ames Research Center possible (if all odds play out right, and I will be given a free space in the years to come).
+Stay tuned as I will from now on cover what is happening in real time (more or less) around the challenge to make the visit to NASA Ames Research Center a reality (if all odds play out right, and I will be given a free space in the years to come).